Clubs and Activities

 The purpose of this group is to raise environmental awareness throughout the Riverdale community and to encourage sustainable practices.

 The members of TedxRCS strengthen their public speaking skills.
 They choose a topic that they are passionate about, and develop an argument.
 Then, near the end of the school year, the students present their talks to the Riverdale community.
 The talks may also be posted on TED’s official website.

 This is the all male, student-run a capella group at Riverdale.
 The members arrange pieces and perform for the school and outside organizations.

 The members of this group compete in the city-wide Trial Advocacy competition and learn about law and legal proceedings.

 Zawadi by Youth

-Zawadi by Youth is an organization that was founded at Riverdale in September 2008.
-We are one of the first high school microfinance-focused groups in the country and are entirely student-run with over 30 members.
-We fund small but significant contributions to microfinance organizations, who then fund loans to entrepreneurs in developing countries who lack access to credit.
+Founded in 2008, Zawadi by Youth is one of the first high school microfinance-focused groups in the country.
+Entirely student-run with more than 30 members, the group makes small but significant contributions to microfinance organizations, which then provide loans to entrepreneurs in developing countries who lack access to credit.

 The Student Faculty Council is Riverdale's student government.